narayanswa30663/MUN_Speechmaker/Python/INSTRUCTIONS.md

 ### Instructions for running the Python version of the MUN Speechmaker on a Mac:

 1. Open the Python Installer, and follow the instructions.
+(If you already have Python, skip this step).
 2. Open the ‘Terminal’ application.
 If it is already open, open a new window.
 3. Type in (or copy and paste) the following, and press enter: `cd Downloads/MUN_Speechmaker-master_download`
 4. Type in (or copy and paste) the following, and press enter: `python3 Python/mun.py`